 -1988-2000 A huge acceleration in the increase of the incarceration rate leads to a decrease in homicide starting from 1993.
 This was the American version of what Bukele pulled off, I'd be really interested in finding out how this was accomplished all while respecting people's civil liberties more than in El Salvador.

--2000-2014 Rate of incarceration slows and reaches as a plateau with the homicide rate decreasing much less during this period.
+-2000-2014 Rate of incarceration slows and reaches a plateau with the homicide rate decreasing much less during this period.
 This seems to be an interesting period where the US decides to let it's foot off the gas instead of aiming for Europe-level crime rates, but things are still slowly getting better.

 -2014-2022 Incarceration rates decrease and homicides predictably increase in two big spurts, the relatively mild Ferguson effect in 2014 and the more extreme George Floyd effect in 2020.
 I think it is somewhat underrated how harmful the talk about the ills of mass incarceration was for the US in the mid-2010s, it probably also contributed to the rise of Trump.
 If the US had just managed to maintain 2014 levels of homicide over the past decade tens of thousands of mostly Black people would be alive today.
 Ironically BLM managed to kill more Black people in a decade than the KKK did in more than a century of existence.